Photon-HDF5/phconvert/README.md

 being able to program in python.
 All you need is running the "notebook" corresponding to the file format you want to convert from, and follow the instructions therein.

-For demonstration purposes, the notebooks can be executed online without any installation (courtesy [MyBinder.org](http://mybinder.org/)).
+For demonstration purposes, we provide [a demo service](http://photon-hdf5.github.io/Photon-HDF5-Converter) to run the notebooks online without any installation.
 With this online service, you can convert data files up to 35MB to Photon-HDF5.
 To launch the demo click on the following button
 (see also [instructions](http://photon-hdf5.github.io/Photon-HDF5-Converter/)):